Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
-It also implements **role-based access control** by using Azure AD Security Groups: in the sample, a dashboard component allowing to see the tasks assigned to any user is only accessible by users in the **TenantAdmin** group.
+It also implements **role-based access control** by using Azure AD Security Groups: in the sample, a dashboard component allowing to see the tasks assigned to any user is only accessible by users in the **TaskAdmin** group.

 ### Scenario